Our Montessori training programs

 Each program is offered in two tiers, either a Full Certificate or an Associate Certificate program.
 These are essentially the same programs, except that the Full Certificate program includes either one or two short residencies in addition to the online component.
 The Associate Certificate is not generally made available to North American Elementary adult learners because of the increasing requirement of schools to have teachers with certificates from MACTE-accredited programs.

-Focusing on understanding the incredible developmental changes that take place in the first three years of life, this training is for adults who want to work with children between birth and 3 years of age.
+Training for adults who want to work with children between birth and 3 years of age.
+Read more

 Training for adults who wish to teach children between 3 and 6 years in age.
 Read more